hot-glue-for-rails/hot-glue/README.md

 ### `--no-list-label`

 Omits list LABEL itself above the list.
-(Do not confuse with the field labels.)
+(Do not confuse with the list heading which contains the field labels.)

 (Note that on a per model basis, you can also globally omit the label or set a unique label value using `@@table_label_singular` and `@@table_label_plural` on your model objects.)